 Olive oil - use the best olive oil you can afford.

 Herbs - dried oregano and sweet basil.
-This is where you can let your imagination fly free, pair the herbs and spices with the type of dish you are serving.
+This is where you can let your imagination fly free, and pair the herbs and spices with the type of dish you are serving.
 In this particular case, I opted for sweet basil and oregano to compliment my Roast Tomato Soup.

 Garlic powder can be replaced with garlic flakes, garlic granules or onion flakes.